tildeleb/cuckoo/README.md

 Cuckoo Hash Tables
 ==================

-This package is an implementation of a Cuckoo Hashtable.
-A Cuckoo Hashtable has multiple hash tables with each table having buckets and each bucket having slots.
+This package is an implementation of a Cuckoo Hash Table. [^1] A Cuckoo Hashtable is similar to Go's builtin map but uses multiple hash tables with a random walk slot eviction strategy when hashing conflicts occur.
+A hash table is comprised of buckets and each bucket can have multiple slots.
+Each slot contains a key/value pair.

+*The package is is 100% written in Go with no external dependencies.*

-Load factors as high as .999 are achievable with the caveat that the amount of work per insertion increases as the hash table fills up.
+Load factors as high as .999 are achievable with the caveat that the amount of work per insertion increases as the hash table fills up (load factor increases).
 The amount of work can be ameliorated by increasing the number of hash tables, the number of slots per bucket, or both.
 Cuckoo hash tables are subject to pathological cases (cycles) that can prevent an insert from completing.
 If a cycle does occur, it is automatically detected, another hash table is added, and the insert is guaranteed to complete.
 The amount of work done before a cycle is assumed can also be configured by the user via an API call.

 In this implementation there are three ways to reduce the probability of running into a pathological case:

+1. Set the number of slots per bucket (again, 4, 8, or 16 are good numbers)
-1. Set the number of hash tables to a number greater than 2 helps (4 is a good number)
+2. Set the number of hash tables to a number greater than 2 helps (4 is a good number)
-2. Set the number of slots per bucket (again, 4, 8, or 16 are good numbers)
 3. Reduce the load factor

+Slots are a very effective way of achieving high load factors efficiently.
+Adding hash tables is not nearly as efficient as more hashes per insert need to be calculated.

+The implementation keeps a number of counters that can be used to derive statistics about how well the implementation is performing.
+I could not have easily developed the package with the counters.

-An example testing program is included which easily allows one to qucikly try out new combinations and test them.
+An example  program is included which easily allows one to qucikly try out new combinations of parameters and explore the results.
 Unit tests verify that the implementation works as advertised.
 Benchmarks are also included.

 Benchmarks
 ----------
 The following benchmark data is from a run on my MacBook Pro 2.5 GHz Core i7.
-The cuckoo configuration is 2 hash tables with 8 slots per bucket with the array optimization.
-Another optimization is turned on to marshall 32 bit quantities more efficiently that using the binary package.
+The Cuckoo Hashtable configuration is 2 hash tables with 8 slots per bucket along with the array optimization.
+Another optimization is turned on that marshals numeric quantities (currently 32 bit only) more efficiently than using the binary package.

 	leb@hula:~/gotest/src/leb/cuckoo % go test -bench=. -v
 	=== RUN TestMemoryEfficiency-11